Weltraumschaf/weltraumschaf.github.io/_posts/2012-02-16-All-Web-Developers-Should-Stop-Doing-This-Immediately-Too.md

 ---
 layout: post
-title: TODO
+title: All Web Developers Should Stop Doing This Immediately, Too
 ---

-## All Web Developers Should Stop Doing This Immediately, Too

 [Christopher Mims complains  about the fact that a website  is treating him with his  iPad  as  a  second  class citicen][1].
 He’s  right  that  web  developers